-3.3 BOARD INSTALLATION
+3.4 BOARD INSTALLATION

-- A. Comply with ASTM C 840, GA-216, and manufacturer's instructions.
-Install to minimize butt end joints, especially in highly visible locations. - B. Fire-Rated Construction: Install gypsum board in strict compliance with requirements of assembly listing.
+- A. Comply with ASTM C840, GA-216, and manufacturer's instructions.
+Install to minimize butt end joints, especially in highly visible locations. - B. Fire-Rated Construction: Install gypsum board in strict compliance with requirements of assembly listing. - C. Cementitious Backing Board: Install over steel framing members and plywood substrate where indicated, in accordance with ANSI A108.11 and manufacturer's instructions. - D. Bullet Resistant Sheathing and Wallboard: - 1.
+Install bullet resistant sheathing according to manufacturer's written recommendations and with manufacturer approved fasteners. - 2.
+Cover all joints between boards with a 4 inch strip of the same thickness material as the boards, centered on the joint.

-3.4 INSTALLATION OF TRIM AND ACCESSORIES
+3.5 INSTALLATION OF TRIM AND ACCESSORIES

-- A. Corner Beads: Install at external corners, using longest practical lengths. - B. Edge Trim: Install at locations where gypsum board abuts dissimilar materials .
+- A. Corner Beads: Install at external corners, using longest practical lengths. - B. Edge Trim: Install at locations where gypsum board abuts dissimilar materials.

-3.5 JOINT TREATMENT
+3.6 JOINT TREATMENT

-- A. Finish gypsum board in accordance with levels defined in ASTM C840, as follows: - Level 5: Walls and ceilings to receive semi-gloss or gloss paint finish and other areas specifically indicated. - 2.
-Level 1: Fire rated wall areas above finished ceilings, whether or not accessible in the completed construction. - 3.
-Level 0: Temporary partitions. - B. Tape, fill, and sand exposed joints, edges, and corners to produce smooth surface ready to receive finishes.1.
-Feather coats of joint compound so that camber is maximum 1/32 inch. - C. Where Level 5 finish is indicated, spray apply high build drywall surfacer over entire surface after joints have been properly treated; achieve a flat and tool mark-free finish.
+- A. Finish gypsum board in accordance with levels defined in ASTM C840, as follows: - 1.
+Level 4: Walls and ceilings to receive orange peel paint finish or wall coverings, unless otherwise indicated. - 2.
+Level 1: Fire rated wall areas above finished ceilings, whether or not accessible in the completed construction. - B. Tape, fill, and sand exposed joints, edges, and corners to produce smooth surface ready to receive finishes. - 1.
+Feather coats of joint compound so that camber is maximum 1/32 inch.